 - A minimum of a bachelor’s degree earned from a regionally accredited, degree-granting college/university in the United States.

 - U.S. Citizenship or Resident Alien with a permanent resident alien card.

 - Either have a MCAT score of a 500+ or who have listed a future test date.

-Coursework: We will accept P/F grades issued during the COVID-19 crisis as well as online courses.
-When deciding whether or not you should use P/F or a graded system you should select the option that is most optimal for your application.
+Coursework: We will accept P/F grades issued during the COVID-19.
+Online coursework was approved prior to the COVID-19 pandemic and will continue to be accepted moving forward.
+When deciding whether you should use P/F or a graded system you should select the option that is most optimal for your application.